slam10s/may-madness/docs/2020-21/ncaaw/matches/R1_25-26_GASO_vs_GT.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Georgia Tech should win 4 or more singles matches _99%_ of the time.
+- Georgia Tech should win 4 or more singles matches *99%* of the time.
 - Ga.
-Southern should win 4 or more singles matches _1%_ of the time.
+Southern should win 4 or more singles matches *1%* of the time.
-- The winner of the doubles point will decide the match the other _1%_ of the time.
+- The winner of the doubles point should decide the match the other *1%* of the time.
-- If Georgia Tech wins the doubles point, their chances of winning the dual improve to _99%_.
+- If Georgia Tech wins the doubles point, their chances of winning the dual improve to *99%*.
 - If Ga.
-Southern wins the doubles point, their chances of winning the dual improve to _1%_.
+Southern wins the doubles point, their chances of winning the dual improve to *1%*.

 ------